Academic Catalog 2024-2025

 Academic Regulations

 For pre-clinical courses, a grade of "C" is the minimum acceptable grade.
 In the clinical component, a grade of "C" is the minimal acceptable grade.
-Students in the clinical internship who receive a grade or grades below the acceptable minimum or who show a lack of reasonable progress may be requested to appear before the Committee for Clinical Laboratory Experience at the clinical affiliate.
+Students in the clinical internship who receive a grade or grades below the acceptable minimum or who show a lack of reasonable progress may be requested to appear before the Committee for Clinical Laboratory Experience and/or placed on academic notice.
 The committee also considers disciplinary cases.
 Continued lack of progress, in the opinion of the committee, and with the approval of the department Chairperson, may result in Administrative or Academic Dismissal from the clinical program.

 Transportation